 How long Mr. Musk will remain a champion of free speech remains to be seen.
 Right now, the major reason the Twittersphere is fertile with free speech, both offensive and inoffensive, is due to the Communications Decency Act (“CDA”), a federal statute.
 The CDA protects an Internet host, like Twitter, from being sued because of the content of messages posted by its users.
 The CDA has come under a lot of scrutiny recently.
 In June of 2020, the Department of Justice held hearings on amending the CDA.
 While the DOJ made numerous recommendations, reforming legislation has yet to be enacted.
 Many commentators have added their two cents as to how to improve the CDA.
 With legislative reform being considered today, the handwriting appears to be on the wall to limit the shelf-life of immunity from liability that an Internet host now enjoys.
 When that immunity is ended, will Mr. Musk stick around?

 In case you were wondering, I thought my math problem was a little over-the-top.
-For sure, it will never get published in a Florida textbook.
+For sure, it will never get published in a Florida textbook (but my agent has gotten some nibbles in China).
 Perhaps even the host of my website will request that I remove it.
 That will be fine with me.
 If that happens, you will find it on Twitter, posted by @realPeterKelman.
 Mr. Musk won’t mind.
 And it will help authenticate me as a human.
 What more can you ask for?

 Copyright 2022.
 Peter Kelman, Esq.